marceljacon/QuantumChess/README.md

 [chessboard.js](http://chessboardjs.com) - JavaScript Chess Board
 ==================================================

-This is a fork off of oakmac's [chessboard.js](https://github.com/oakmac/chessboardjs) for quantum chess.
+This is a fork off of oakmac's [chessboard.js](https://github.com/oakmac/chessboardjs) which adds support for quantum chess.